 Cupping is a form of alternative therapy that’s recently made headlines thanks to celebrity endorsements from Gwyneth Paltrow and Michael Phelps, but it’s actually been around for about 3,000 years.
 Special cups are placed on the skin to create suction, which can ultimately ease pain, relax muscles—and leave in its wake large, red circular marks wherever they’re applied.
 Basic Kneads is one of only a handful of places in Nashville to offer this form of traditional Chinese medicine, in addition to deep tissue massage, myofascial release and other feel-really-good services.

 Urban Oasis lives up to its name by offering a wide range of ways to heal, including raindrop therapy and the Japanese stress-relief practice of reiki.
 It also specializes in massage cupping, often in combination with a lifting facial for head-to-toe rejuvenation.
 Cupping is also available as an add-on service to other body treatments, for a quick 15-minute hit of blood flow stimulation.

 Nashville Center for Alternative Therapy

 If you’re interested in acupuncture—the traditional Chinese medicine practice of inserting needles into the skin—a good place to start is the Nashville Center for Alternative Therapy.
-Cofounder Yvonne Constancio helps her clients recover from localized injuries and chronic pain (and even offers in-home sessions); she’s also trained in other healing services like reiki and cupping.
+Cofounder Yvonne Constancio helps her clients recover from localized injuries and chronic pain (and even offers in-home sessions); she’s also trained in other healing services like reiki.

 Know of other great detox and alternative therapy places?
 Let us know in the comments!